install#

 • If that package resolves to a tool, AgentPM installs the tool directly into .agentpm/tools/....

-• agent.lock records installed registry agents with roots like agent:@namespace/name@version.
+• agent.lock records installed registry agents, skills, and knowledge packages with roots like agent:@namespace/name@version, skill:@namespace/name@version, and knowledge:@namespace/name@version.

 Verify registry attestation on install#